iambb5445/MiniSTS/README.md

     * Burn: An unplayable card.
 If the card is in player's hand at the end of his turn, the player will take 2 damage.
 * Innate: Start each combat with this card in your hand.
 * X cost card: If a card's cost is X, it means that when the card is played, it will consume all the avaialble energy the player has.
 This number of energy consumed is X, and the effect of the card is often described in terms of X.

+## MiniStS Structure

+In this section, we discuss various components that create MiniStS.
+Understanding these components may be required for defining new cards, as some cards require new Actions, new Value types, or new Status Effects to be defined.

+### Values

+The values object in the game is used to define any values used in card definition or enemy behavior.
+The values can be defined to be upgradable (be changed to another value when the card is upgraded), or sample a random distribution.
+The following value types are currently supported in the game:

+- ConstValue: A value with a constant amount.
+- UpgradableOnce: A value that can be upgraded at most once to a new amount.
+- LinearUpgradable: A value that can be linearly increased or decreased through upgrading.
+The value can be upgraded any number of times.
+(Used for cards such as `Searing Blow`)
+- RandomUniformRange: A value that is sampled randomly from a uniform range.
+The value is deterministic, and it can be `peek`ed at without changing its internal state.

+A new value type can be defined as long it implements a set of functions:

+- get: Get the amount of this value.
+Any random value should be sampled again with this funciton is called.
+- peek: Get the amount of this value without changing its internal state.
+Any random value should return the same amount whenever it's peeked at, until it's sampled with get.
+- negative: The amount of this value times -1.
+- upgrade: Upgrade the value.
+Some values do not react to this function in any way.

+### Actions

+MiniStS uses a set of actions both for enemy behavior and for card effects, such as `DealAttackDamage`, `GainBlock`, `DiscardCard`, `ApplyStatus`.
+The existing actions are located in the `actions` directory.
+There are three action types in the game:
+- Actions requiring an agent target (i.e. player or enemy), such as `DealAttackDamage` or `GainBlock` actions.
+- Actions requiring a card target, such as `DiscardCard` or `Exhause` actions.
+- Actions not requiring any targets, such as `DrawCard`or `AddMana` actions.

+To define a new action, it should implement the `play` function.
+The `play` function has the following input arguments:
+- `by`: the agent who have performed this action
+- `game_state`: the state of the game including player's deck, ascention level, etc.
+- `battle_state`: the state of the battle including turn number, enemies, card piles (hand, draw, discard, etc).
+- [only for targeting actions] `target`: the target of this action, which can be an agent or a card based on whether this action is a `AgentTargetedAction` or a `CardTargetedAction`.

+### Status Effects

+In *Slay the Spire*, status effects can be applied to different agents in the game (i.e. enemies or the player).
+These status effect have a wide range of possible effects, such as:

+* Vulnerable: Take 50% more damage from Attack damage.
+Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
+The value of the Vulnerable effect shows how many turns it will last.
+* Weak: Deal 25% less damage with Attacks.
+Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
+The value of the Weak effect shows how many turns it will last.
+* Strength: Adds additional damage to Attacks.
+Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
+The value of the Strength effect shows how much additional damage is applied to Attack damage values.
+* Intangible: Reduce all damage taken and HP loss to 1 this turn.
+The value shows how many turns Intangible is applied.
+* Barricade: Block is not removed at the start of the turn.
+* No Draw: You may not draw any more cards this turn.
+* ...

+Any status effect should have a definition with the following properties defined:

+- `stack`: How does this status effect stacks, if is added multiple times?
+Some status effects have their value added together when applied multiple times, such as Vulnerable, while some do not stack such as Barricade.
+For more information, please refer to [Buffs](https://slay-the-spire.fandom.com/wiki/Buffs) and [Debuffs](https://slay-the-spire.fandom.com/wiki/Debuff).
+- `end_turn`: Defines how a status effect is changed at the end of the turn.
+For example, that status effects for which their value shows how many turns they last, their value is decreased by one at the end of every turn (e.g. Vulnerable).
+Alternatively, some status effects only last for one turn (e.g. Intangible), or some last forever (Barricade).
+If the status effect are removed or changed at other trigger points (e.g. Buffer is decreased when the player receives damage), it should be implemented by using triggers.
+- `done`: Defines when the status effect is removed.
+For example, is it removed when its value reaches zero?
+- `repr`: Is the status effect represented to the player, or is it hidden?
+The intended use for hidden status effects are when effects in the game are not visualized for the player, such as stances for Watcher character.

+After defining a status effect, triggers and events can be defined to apply its effect.
+Example trigger callbacks can be seen in `status_effects.py`.
+Some callbacks are applied on a value (e.g. Vulnerable changes the damage amount to a new amount), in which case they receive the current value as input and should return the new value.
+Others only result in some effect (e.g. AfterImage).
+Each callback also receives additional information such as the agent who had this status effect, the game state, and so on.

 ## How to Run